morgangraphics/ansible-role-nvm/README.md

 > NVM will automatically alias the first run/installed version as "default" which is more than likely what people will use this role  for, however, this will allow for installation/upgrade of multiple versions on an existing machine

-Ignore writing or altering the default profile.
-NVM allows for skipping the editing of a profile [See Additional Notes in the nvm-sh Git Repo](https://github.com/nvm-sh/nvm?tab=readme-ov-file#additional-notes)
+Ignore writing to or altering the NVM user default profile.
+NVM allows for skipping the alteration of an existing profile [See Additional Notes in the nvm-sh Git Repo documentation](https://github.com/nvm-sh/nvm?tab=readme-ov-file#additional-notes)

   ```yaml
   ignore_nvm_profile: false
   ```

-> Setting `ignore_nvm_profile: true` will override any option set in nvm_profile
+> :warning: Setting `ignore_nvm_profile: true` will override any option set in the `nvm_profile` variable and presumes that you have an already existing NVM alias defined in your profile file. **IF YOU DO NOT HAVE AN EXISTING NVM ALIAS IN YOUR PROFILE, THIS ROLE WILL NOT WORK AS EXPECTED!**

 List of [NVM commands to run](#nvm-commands).
 Default is an empty list.